Vikash29Singh/simple_login/README.md

 This command will create additional files and folders.
 Once creation is completed, navigate to 'dist' folder and "Voila!" you will see executable file.
 Run the file.

-#### <span style="color:red">Note:- </span>To execute my code, first make changes in the "cred.txt" file and save the file in dist folder, where executable is generated. <span style="color:red">Or</span> instead of creating the separate credential file, simply add the credential in your main python file and then run the pyinstaller instruction as above.
+#### <span style="color:red">Note:- </span>To execute my code, first make changes in the " cred.txt " file and save the file in dist folder, where executable is generated. <span style="color:red">Or</span> instead of creating the separate credential file, simply add the credential in your main python file and then run the pyinstaller instruction as above.
 Now, all you need to do is run the executable file once created successfully.

 To know more visit [pypi](https://pypi.org/project/pyinstaller/) or [realpython](https://realpython.com/pyinstaller-python/#using-pyinstaller)